NikhilLIv/apple-data-analysis/README.md

 ## Project Structure

-- **data/**
+- **source_files/**
   - CSV files uploaded to Databricks DBFS.
 - **notebooks/**
-  - ETL Notebooks implementing each workflow in PySpark.
+  - ETL Notebooks implementing each workflow in PySpark and factory classes for extraction and loading operations.
-- **etl/**
-  - Factory classes for extraction, transformation, and loading operations.
 - **README.md**
   - Project documentation.